Contents

 Keywords

 The government is trying to encourage economic growth from various sectors, one of which is the cosmetics sector.
 Maximizing halal certification for each product is one way the government can help improve this economic sector.
 This will encourage consumers, especially Muslims, to use halal-certified cosmetics.
 The cosmetics sector will advance and contribute to economic development if this policy is effectively implemented.
-Of course, the government, producers, and consumers must work together.
+Of course, the government, producers and consumers must work together.

-Chart 1.
-Cosmetics Market Revenue
+Figure 1: Cosmetics Market Revenue

 Source: Statista (Processed, 2024)

-Research Khulwani et al., (2023) [11] has the aim of knowing the influence of influencers and product quality on consumer decisions when buying cosmetics on TikTok.
+Research Khulwani et al., [11], has the aim of knowing the influence of influencers and product quality on consumer decisions when buying cosmetics on TikTok.
 This study applies quantitative methods and Partial Least Square-Structural Equal Model (PLS-SEM) techniques.
 One hundred out of 128 Generation Z women who use Something beauty products and follow Janes Christina on TikTok became the research sample.
 Questionnaires were used to obtain research data.
 The results showed that the variables of product quality and influencers have a positive and significant influence on consumer decisions in purchasing a cosmetic product.
 Consumers are more likely to buy products that they believe are of higher quality and gain more exposure through influencer marketing.

-A. Amalia & Markonah, 2022 [13] conducted a study that aims to examine how halal certification, price, and brand ambassadors influence Jakarta consumers' decisions to buy Wardah skin care products.
+A. Amalia and Markonah, [9,10], conducted a study that aims to examine how halal certification, price and brand ambassadors influence Jakarta consumers' decisions to buy Wardah skin care products.
 By accidental sampling, the sample in the study consisted of 100 respondents.
 Regression parameters were tested in this study through data analysis using multiple linear regression.
 Based on the results of the study, it is shown that halal certification has no influence on consumer decisions in buying Wardah skin care products, but price and brand ambassadors have an effect.
 This is due to public trust in Wardah as a manufacturer of products that are safe to use.

-Research Venisa Ayu Syavira, Nur Diana (2016) [14] investigates how Muslim millennials buy MS Glow beauty products due to the influence of halal knowledge and halal certification.
+Research Venisa Ayu Syavira, Nur Diana [13], investigates how Muslim millennials buy MS Glow beauty products due to the influence of halal knowledge and halal certification.
 Multiple linear regression analysis was used on 102 respondents from the Muslim millennial population of Malang City.
 The study shows that knowledge of halal and halal certification affects the desire to buy products.
 It is very important to know about halal because this is an awareness that must be owned by consumers in buying cosmetic products.

-Study Budiman (2020) [15] investigated how halal certification impacts people in Boyolali Regency, Central Java.
+Study Budiman [14], investigated how halal certification impacts people in Boyolali Regency, Central Java.
 This study applied a quantitative explanatory method.
-Purposive sampling was used to select 96 HPAI customers in Boyolali Regency for the survey, and descriptive analysis and simple linear regression were used to analyze the data.
+Purposive sampling was used to select 96 HPAI customers in Boyolali Regency for the survey and descriptive analysis and simple linear regression were used to analyze the data.
 The results of this study show that halal certification has no real influence on purchasing decisions; the calculated t value of 1.715 is smaller than the t table value of 2.2791.

-Research Lestari et al., (2023) [17] examine the effect of halal certification and BPOM distribution permits on the tendency of consumer purchasing decisions.
-In this study, 336 female students of the State Islamic University of Alauddin, Faculty of Economics, and Islamic Business Makassar participated in quantitative descriptive analysis.
+Research Lestari et al., [16], examine the effect of halal certification and BPOM distribution permits on the tendency of consumer purchasing decisions.
+In this study, 336 female students of the State Islamic University of Alauddin, Faculty of Economics and Islamic Business Makassar participated in quantitative descriptive analysis.
 Based on the results of this study, it was found that the BPOM distribution permit and halal certification have a significant effect on students' desire to buy cosmetics.

-Research objectives Biati et al., (2022) [18] are to determine how partially and simultaneously halal product quality and religiosity affect consumer desires in purchasing Wardah cosmetics at IAI Darussalam.
+Research objectives Biati et al., [17], are to determine how partially and simultaneously halal product quality and religiosity affect consumer desires in purchasing Wardah cosmetics at IAI Darussalam.
 This research uses quantitative methods.
 This study uses non-probability sampling and purposive sampling techniques, meaning that sampling is based on special considerations and data comes from questionnaires.
 Based on the results of the study, consumer decisions in buying Wardah cosmetics are influenced by halal product quality, but not by religiosity.

-The purpose of Ulin Nukha et al., (2021) [19] research is to analyze factors such as product quality, price, and halal certification in influencing the level of consumer satisfaction when they make purchasing decisions.
+The purpose of Ulin Nukha et al., [18], research is to analyze factors such as product quality, price and halal certification in influencing the level of consumer satisfaction when they make purchasing decisions.
 The type of research is quantitative and to collect data a questionnaire is used.
 Applying the path analysis method and the sample size of 100 respondents.
 Based on the research results simultaneously all independent variables affect the dependent variable.
 While partially the price variable has no effect, the product quality and halal certification variables have an effect.

-Based on the problem of student purchasing decisions for halal cosmetic products, this study analyzes the effect of halal certification, price, and product quality on consumer decisions to buy cosmetic products and to find out how students consume products so that they can use products that are safe and do not violate sharia.
+Based on the problem of student purchasing decisions for halal cosmetic products, this study analyzes the effect of halal certification, price and product quality on consumer decisions to buy cosmetic products and to find out how students consume products so that they can use products that are safe and do not violate sharia.
 It is hoped that this research will help and provide an overview of the practice of consuming products that have integrated halalness and can maximize the benefits of the cosmetics used.

 Halal Certification

-According to a simple definition, halal certification is an activity that shows that a product is halal from raw materials to processing, packaging, and distribution, including the company's internal system that ensures that the product is halal.
+According to a simple definition, halal certification is an activity that shows that a product is halal from raw materials to processing, packaging and distribution, including the company's internal system that ensures that the product is halal.
 The Qur'an and hadith are the main guidelines in determining halalness and are then organized by scholars in the form of fatwas.
 The explanation of halal and haram products has been regulated by Allah SWT in QS.
 Al-Baqarah: 3.
-Based on the study Rakhi (2019) [9] stated that halal certification is a series of testing activities to systematically test the halalness of products.
+Based on the study Rakhi [8], stated that halal certification is a series of testing activities to systematically test the halalness of products.
 In this case, halal certification is a written decree from MUI that determines the halalness of the product based on tests that have been carried out according to Islamic law thoroughly by experienced testers and also by LPPOM MUI.
 In addition, halal certification can be used as a way to recognize product quality and provide legal protection for the business and its customers.
 In this case, manufacturers must provide halal labels for their products.
-Based on research by Masruroh and Rafikasari (2022) [20] BPJPH's approval of product halalness is based on a written halal determination originating from MUI which is regulated in Law No. 33 Article 4 Halal Product Guarantee, 2014.
+Based on research by Masruroh and Rafikasari [19], BPJPH's approval of product halalness is based on a written halal determination originating from MUI which is regulated in Law No. 33 Article 4 Halal Product Guarantee, 2014.
 Shaari and Arifin, divide the indicators of halal certification as follows:

 Price

 Manufacturers can set product prices as a competitive strategy.
 This strategy should match the way the manufacturer positions itself in the competition.
 How much competition there is in the market will determine how prices vary.
-No change should be below the manufacturer's predetermined price or beyond the maximum price limit [21].
+No change should be below the manufacturer's predetermined price or beyond the maximum price limit [20].
 The Islamic view of price is in line with Maqasid Al-syariah by emphasizing the maximization of profits and minimizing losses to others.
-An important principle of Islamic philosophy is that pricing is based on the state of supply and demand in the market by economic justice, taking into account the interests of all parties [22].
-In research by Nugroho and Yuniarinto (2021) there are price indicators according to Tjiptono, among others:
+An important principle of Islamic philosophy is that pricing is based on the state of supply and demand in the market by economic justice, taking into account the interests of all parties [21].
+In research by Nugroho and Yuniarinto [22], there are price indicators according to Tjiptono, among others:

-1. Price affordability
+• Price affordability

-2. Price match with quality
+• Price match with quality

-3. Price compatibility with benefits
+• Price compatibility with benefits

 Product Quality

 Product quality is a criterion of the product that contributes to completing consumer demand [1].
 The manufacture of products by producers is based on considering the needs or desires of consumers which will then be offered to consumers with the ultimate aim of gaining attention, expertise, utility, or consumption.
 According to Islamic consumption theory, Muslims are prohibited from consuming products that contain haram goods, this has been regulated in QS.
 Al-Baqarah: 173.
-According to Anam et al. (2020) [6], Tjiptono divides product quality indicators into 6 parts, namely as follows:
+According to Anam et al. [5], Tjiptono divides product quality indicators into 6 parts, namely as follows:

-1. Performance (relating to the basic operating characteristics of the product)
+• Performance (relating to the basic operating characteristics of the product)

-2. Durability (duration or life of the product)
+• Durability (duration or life of the product)

-3. Features (product characteristics designed to improve product functionality)
+• Features (product characteristics designed to improve product functionality)

-4. Reliability (the likelihood that the product will function as intended within a certain time limit)
+• Reliability (the likelihood that the product will function as intended within a certain time limit)

-5. Aesthetics (product appearance)
+• Aesthetics (product appearance)

 Consumer Decision